mjwhite8119/FRCTraining/Tools/code3.md

 Notice the word <i>periodic</i> in the timer setup.
 This tells us that the timer will reset itself to zero after the timeout period and start counting up to the timeout period again.
 Therefore, our ISR will execute every 50 micro seconds.

 ![DCMotor](../images/FRCRobot/FRCRobot.008.jpeg)

+## Other References
+A detailed explaination of interrupts for the Arduino can be found on [Nick Gammons](http://gammon.com.au/interrupts) site.

 <h3><span style="float:left">
 <a href="code2">Previous</a></span>